Functional Improvement of Coronary Artery Narrowing by Cholesterol Reduction With a PCSK9 Antibody (FITTER)

 Exclusion Criteria (any):

-• Refusal or inability to provide informed consent
+Refusal or inability to provide informed consent

 • Prior coronary artery bypass graft

-• Known left ventricular ejection fraction (LVEF)<30%
+• Known left ventricular ejection fraction (LVEF) < 30%

-• Contra-indication for dual antiplatelet therapy
+• Contra-indication for antithrombotic therapy according to ESC guidelines

-• Non-IRA stenosis not amenable for PCI treatment (operators decision)
+• Non-IRA stenosis not amenable for PCI treatment (operator's decision)

 • Extravasation